shilpakjha/ohare_midway_cta_l_passengers_flights_analysis/README.md

 ## Date created

-Project and README file created on 2020-05-15
+Project and README file created on 2020-12-05

 ## Project Title

-Analysis of CTA L-Ridership, O'Hare, Midway Airport Flights/Passenger Volumes, Population trend in Chicago Community Areas which include O'Hare, and Midway Airports.
+Analysis of CTA L, Taxi and TNP ridership to O'Hare and Midway Airports, Flights/Passenger Volumes at O'Hare, Midway Airports, Population trends in Chicago Community Areas which include O'Hare, and Midway Airports.

 ## Description